-To be considered for the Nursing program applications must be submitted by January 15.
-All prerequisite courses must be completed by January 31.
+- Applications are due by January 15. - All prerequisite courses must be complete by January 31.

-All transfer credits must be posted on the applicant's Community College of Philadelphia student record by March 1.
-All application requirements must be completed by March 1.
+- All transfer credits must be posted to the students Community College of Philadelphia record by January 31. - All application requirements (Allied Health test) must be completed by March 3.